 - Universal Credit including the personal allowance element

 You can submit your application at any time and we’ll assess it in office hours as soon as possible.
 We’ll make a decision on whether to award your application based on your eligibility, and your reasons for applying.

 We’ll let you know our decision by email.
 If you’re successful, we’ll let you know how your award will be made and what to do next.

 SESS is a discretionary scheme with limited funding so we can only help those with the greatest need.
-We may ask you for evidence to support your claim.
-If you can’t provide this, we may refuse your claim.
+We will ask you for evidence to support your application.
+If you can’t provide this, we may refuse it.

 We’ll refer you to other local support and advice services if we think it'll help you.
 In some cases, we may refer you to these services rather than make an award under SESS.